sh4ka/rustquant/src/content/blog/phase-1-foundations-of-hft-with-rust.md

 ## What's Next?

-In the next article, we’ll begin exploring **market microstructure** in detail.
+In the next milestone article, we’ll begin exploring **market microstructure** in detail.
 We’ll analyze how modern exchanges operate, what kinds of orders are supported, and how latency influences execution strategies.
 Then we’ll link that knowledge to how we might model a feed handler and order book in Rust.